 Council contracts external consultants who are trained and experienced in construction and maintenance to undertake condition assessment.
 They perform visual inspections and assign a separate condition score to each asset adhering to the National Asset Management Strategy (NAMS) method.

-The latest condition audit covering all of Council's swimming pool and caravan park assets was completed in 2018.
+The latest condition audit covering all of Council's building assets was completed in 2018.

 Table 5 below provides a general overview of the condition rating scales for Council's asset stock.